-Also known as: Anaphylactic reaction, Anaphylactic shock or Shock - anaphylactic
+Also known as: Anaphylactic reaction, Anaphylactic shock, Shock - anaphylactic or Allergic reaction - anaphylaxis

 - Abdominal pain